Worried it’s chicken pox? Understand the causes, symptoms and treatment with our expert overview of the condition.

 Chickenpox is caused by a virus called varicella-zoster (varicella is the medical name for chickenpox).
-If your baby hasn’t already had chicken pox, there’s a 90% chance of her getting it if she comes in contact with the infection.
+If your baby hasn’t already had chicken pox, there’s a 90 per cent chance of her getting it if she comes in contact with the infection.

 into contact with the virus.